-If you have a concern about unskilled practice or unprofessional conduct of an ASET member, please submit a written formal complaint to the ASET Registrar by email, or by mail at:
+If you have a concern about unskilled practice or unprofessional conduct of an ASET member, please complete and submit the Complaint Form to the ASET Regulatory Compliance Officer by email, or by mail at:

 Association of Science and Engineering Technology Professionals of Alberta (ASET)